Mail Signing & Encryption Module

 openssl pkcs12 -in certname.pfx -nocerts -out key.pem -nodes Enter Import Password: [enter your certificate password] openssl pkcs12 -in certname.pfx -nokeys -out cert.pem Enter Import Password: [enter your certificate password]

-To make sure that signing is working, you can send a test email to Gmail:
+To make sure that signing works, you can send a test email to Gmail:

 Just upload .pem certificate in the Encryption section.